 Please note: the CCCApply username and password you create will be different from the MyCOM portal username and password.

 Step 2: Complete Placement Testing

-Take the College of Marin placement tests before attending the Student Success Orientation (see Testing Center Schedule for dates and times) meeting with a counselor.
+Take the College of Marin Math, English/Credit ESL placement tests before attending the Student Success Orientation (see Testing Center Schedule for dates and times) meeting with a counselor.

-You can make an appointment for ESL Orientation and Testing, by calling the College Skills Department at 415.485.9642 or going to Harlan Center, Room 101 at Kentfield.
-Testing Schedule.
+You can make an appointment for an ESL Orientation by calling the College Skills Department at 415.485.9642.
+Visit the ESL web page for more information.